-In particular, it is the legal process by which civil partnership separation is made official, and dissolving a civil partnership frees you of your legal obligations to your partner, including separating your finances and possessions.
-Because of this, it's important to recognise that ending a civil partnership is every bit as detailed and in-depth as divorcing a married partner, and family mediators can help you to dissolve your civil partnership with minimal stress, cost and delay.
+In particular, it is the legal process by which civil partnership separation is made official.
+Ending a civil partnership frees you of legal obligations to your partner, including separating your finances and possessions, and is therefore every bit as detailed and in-depth as divorcing a married partner.
+Family mediators can help you to dissolve your civil partnership with minimal stress, cost and delay.

 Ending a civil partnership differs from divorce in some important ways.
 One example of this is that there is no same-sex definition of ‘adultery’ and as such, the option to dissolve a same-sex civil partnership because of adultery simply does not exist.

-Again this removes one of the acceptable reasons for separation with no time limit attached, and makes it even more important to work with experienced civil partnership mediators who understand the unique challenges of civil partnership separation.
+Again, this removes one of the acceptable reasons for separation with no time limit attached and makes it even more important to work with experienced civil partnership mediators who understand the unique challenges of civil partnership separation.

 Ask yourself what you want to achieve from your civil partnership dissolution.
 It is rarely as simple as legally severing all ties from your former partner, especially where children are involved or where you have shared finances and jointly owned assets.

 Make sure you understand your rights and responsibilities and how they apply specifically to ending a civil partnership as opposed to a mixed-sex marriage – and in particular the options that are not available, such as dissolution due to adultery.

 A Mediation Information and Assessment Meeting (MIAM) can help you answer these questions and assess whether mediation would be an appropriate means of resolution.
 At Marcia Mediation, we treat couples undergoing a civil partnership dissolution with just as much care as we do divorcing couples, and we have a successful track record of negotiating same-sex separations.
 An experienced family mediator can help you bring the dissolution to a faster, more amicable and less costly conclusion that is acceptable to everyone.